Linkages to Learning

 1. How are schools selected to receive Linkages to Learning services?

-Linkages to Learning services are offered at elementary and middle schools that have the highest percentage of students who qualify for free and reduced meals (FARMS rate).
-With this in mind, considerations such as whether or not the school building has the space to house the program, are factored in as well.
+Linkages to Learning services are offered at elementary and middle schools that have the highest percentage of students who have ever qualified for Free and Reduced-Priced Meals (everFARMS rate).
+Considerations are also given to whether the school building has the space to house the program.

 2. What services does Linkages to Learning provide?

-• Behavioral Health Services (diagnostic evaluations, child/family therapy, classroom observations, school/provider consultations, group counseling)
+• Behavioral Health Services: diagnostic evaluations, child/family therapy, classroom observations, school/provider consultations, and group counseling.

-• Community Education & Development (such as workshops, health fairs, parenting classes, etc. - vary from site to site depending on community needs)
+• Community Education & Development: workshops, health fairs, parenting classes, etc. (vary from site to site depending on community needs).

-• Health Services including expanded health services at Linkages to Learning School-Based Health Centers
+• Health Services: expanded health services at Linkages to Learning School-Based Health Centers.

 3. Do all Linkages sites offer the same services?